-Directions: Use the Design Recipe to write a function circle-area that takes in a radius and uses the fraction approximation of pi (/7) to return the area of the circle.
+Directions: Use the Design Recipe to write a function circle-area that takes in a radius and uses the fraction approximation of pi $\binom{22}{7}$ to return the area of the circle.

 Contract and Purpose Statement

 Every contract has three parts

-:: ->

-function name Domain Range
+; function name Domain >Range

-what does the function do?
+; what do pes the function do?

 Examples

-Write some examples, then circle and label wh examples: at changes
+Write some examples, then circle and label what changes

-( what the function produces

-( ) is what the function produces

-end
+(EXAMPLE (

+(EXAMPLE (

 Definition

-Write the definition, giving variable names to a Il your input values
+Write the definition, giving variable names to all your input values

-fun( ): ):
+(define (variable(s)

+vai labie(5)

-end what the function does with those v variable(s)
+what the function on does with those variable(s)